Sylvia Syms: Early life and education

 Syms was born in Woolwich, London, England, in 1934, the daughter of Daisy (née Hale) and Edwin Syms, a trade unionist and civil servant.
 With the outbreak of World War II, Syms was evacuated to Kent and subsequently Monmouthshire.
 She grew up in Well Hall, Eltham.

-When Syms was 12, her mother committed suicide.
+When Syms was 12, her mother died from a brain tumour.
 At 16, she suffered a nervous breakdown and contemplated taking her own life until an intervention from her stepmother.
-Syms was educated at convent schools before deciding to become an actress and attending The Royal Academy of Dramatic Art, graduating in 1954.
+Syms was educated at convent schools before deciding to become an actress and attending the Royal Academy of Dramatic Art, graduating in 1954.
 She later served on RADA's council.

 Syms's career began in repertory theatre in Eastbourne and Bath.
-She made her West End debut in The Apple Cart with Noel Coward.
+She made her West End debut in The Apple Cart with Noël Coward.

 Film career

-Syms appeared in a TV play The Romantic Young Lady.
-This led to two offers, one to make a film for Herbert Wilcox, My Teenage Daughter, another to sign a long term contract with Associated British.
+In 1955 Syms was given a leading role in a TV play The Romantic Young Lady.
+This led to two offers, one to make a film for Herbert Wilcox, My Teenage Daughter, another to sign a long-term contract with Associated British.
 She accepted both.
 In My Teenage Daughter (1956), Syms played Anna Neagle's troubled daughter.
 The film was successful at the British box office.

 For Associated British she made No Time for Tears then appeared in The Birthday Present.
 Syms had the third lead in Woman in a Dressing Gown for director J. Lee Thompson which was very popular.
 She then made the English Civil War film, The Moonraker and the war film Ice Cold in Alex, also directed by Thompson.
 In early 1958 she made a third film for Thompson, No Trees in the Street.
 She announced she would make her first screen comedy The Light Blue.
 This became Bachelor of Hearts.
+In March 1959 she was voted Variety Club's Film Actress of 1958.

 In 1959, Syms appeared in the film Expresso Bongo as Maisie King, opposite Cliff Richard.
 She played opposite Dirk Bogarde in the 1961 film Victim, as the wife of a barrister who is a closet homosexual.
 The film is thought to have broadened the debate that led to the decriminalisation of homosexual acts in private in the United Kingdom.
-In March 1959 she was voted Variety Club's Film Actress of 1958.

 Syms made Ferry to Hong Kong, The World of Suzie Wong and Conspiracy of Hearts.
+A May 1962 article in Variety called her the top female star in British films "with little competition, as yet".

 Syms travelled to Ireland to play opposite Patrick McGoohan as the wife of a condemned man in The Quare Fellow.

 She played Tony Hancock's wife in The Punch and Judy Man.
 The film also featured her nephew, Nick Webb.
 In 1963 she ended her contract with Associated British which by then guaranteed her £10,000 a year but which she felt was too restrictive.
-She appeared in East of Sudan.
-In 1965 she appeared on stage in Dual Marriageway.
+She appeared in East of Sudan (1964).
+In 1965 she appeared on stage in Dual Marriageway, a comedy by Enid Rudd.